 or a sufficiently annoying patron to pound the shit out of

-In truth, most real-life club bouncers have far more prosaic duties; their job consists primarily of checking ID, tossing out rowdy customers, watching for signs of trouble to come (be it the beginnings of a possible fight, patrons who are far too intoxicated for their own good, illegal activity being conducted, sexual predators getting ready to make their move, and other things of that sort), guarding VIPs, and often includes acting as the bar's janitor; the "not on the Guest List" part usually only comes up when the club is reserved for private functions.
-If they work at a strip club, they will also be in charge of enforcing tipping rules, as most strip clubs require patrons to tip and give the dancers and bartenders the authority to report cheapskates to the bouncers, who can then either inform them of the rules or throw them out if they're rude or have already been warned; furthermore, they also have an incentive to skip the "warning" part when dealing with grabby or creepy customers, as clubs who are perceived as being "creep-friendly" will attract more bad customers, lead to high turnover among dancers, and will attract more desperate or low-quality dancers who can't get work anywhere else.note
+In truth, most real-life club bouncers have far more prosaic duties; their job consists primarily of checking ID, tossing out rowdy, annoying, or overly drunk customers, calling cabs for patrons who are too drunk to drive home, watching for signs of trouble to come (be it the beginnings of a possible fight, patrons who are far too intoxicated for their own good, illegal activity being conducted, sexual predators getting ready to make their move, and other things of that sort), guarding VIPs (and often throwing them out when their behavior grows sufficiently unacceptable as to wear out their welcome), and often includes acting as the bar's janitor; the "not on the Guest List" part usually only comes up when the club is reserved for private functions or when people attempt to bullshit their way into events for free by claiming that they were guestlisted.
+If they work at a strip club, they will also be in charge of enforcing tipping rules, as most strip clubs require patrons to tip if they're sitting at the tip rail or "perv row" and give the dancers and bartenders the authority to report cheapskates to the bouncers, who can then either inform them of the rules or throw them out if they're rude or have already been warned; furthermore, they also have an incentive to skip the "warning" part when dealing with grabby or creepy customers, as clubs that are perceived as being "creep-friendly" will attract more bad customers, lead to high turnover among dancers, and will attract more desperate or low-quality dancers who can't get work anywhere else.note

 That said, some clubs in New York City do use bouncers to screen incoming patrons for whatever reasons.
 The practice started with Studio 54 in the 1970s, when the owner empowered his bouncers as doormen and made admission to the discotheque arbitrarily selective (for non-celebrities, at least).
 This was an intentional ploy to build up the mystique of the club, and it worked like a charm.
 It was subsequently copied by clubs all over the city and beyond, and the entire practice has become rooted in pop culture as the "usual" way things are done.
-Which it isn't, of course, since most night clubs can't afford to be picky about their patrons.
-Well, not entirely, as bouncers are still required to screen for and refuse entry to prospective patrons who are visibly intoxicated, aggressive, openly displaying gang affiliation, known troublemakers
+Which it isn't, of course, since most night clubs can't afford to be arbitrarily picky about their patrons as a whole, but bouncers are still required to screen for and refuse entry to prospective patrons who are visibly intoxicated, rude or aggressive, openly displaying gang affiliation, known troublemakers

 , or who don't meet dress code standards.